quicwg/base-drafts/draft-ietf-quic-http.md

 acknowledged by the peer.
 HTTP/2 considers a stream closed when the frame containing the END_STREAM bit has been committed to the transport.
 As a result, the stream for an equivalent exchange will remain "active" for at least one additional round trip.
-Implementations of HTTP/3 might choose to permit a larger number of concurrent streams than in HTTP/2 to achieve equivalent concurrency, depending on the expected usage patterns.
+HTTP/3 servers might choose to permit a larger number of concurrent client-initiated bidirectional streams to achieve equivalent concurrency than were permitted in HTTP/2, depending on the expected usage patterns.

+Due to the presence of other unidirectional stream types, HTTP/3 does not rely exclusively on the number of concurrent unidirectional streams to control the number of concurrent pushes received by a client.
+Instead, HTTP/3 clients use the MAX_PUSH_ID frame to control the number of pushes received from an HTTP/3 server.

 ## HTTP Frame Types {#h2-frames}